Amazon Milk Frog

 Size: 2-4 inches long.
 Females are larger than males.

-Wild Diet: Insects and small arthropods
+Wild Diet: Insects and other small invertebrates

 Predators: Snakes, lizards, birds, and some mammals